Values, variables, and pointers

 A core goal of values in Carbon is to provide a single model that can get both the efficiency of passing by value when working with small types such as those that fit into a machine register, but also the efficiency of minimal copies when working with types where a copy would require extra allocations or other costly resources.
 This directly helps programmers by providing a simpler model to select the mechanism of passing function inputs.
 But it is also important to enable generic code that needs a single type model that will have consistently good performance.

-When forming a value expression from a reference expression, Carbon binds the referenced object to that value expression.
+When forming a value expression from a reference expression, Carbon acquires the value of the referenced object.
 This allows immediately reading from the object’s storage into a machine register or a copy if desired, but does not require that.
 The read of the underlying object can also be deferred until the value expression itself is used.
 Once an object is bound to a value expression in this way, any mutation to the object or its storage ends the lifetime of the value binding, and makes any use of the value expression an error.

 Note: this is not intended to ever become “undefined behavior”, but instead just “erroneous”.
 We want to be able to detect and report such code as having a bug, but do not want unbounded UB and are not aware of important optimizations that this would inhibit.